 Said Foundation Best Paper Award

-Presentations: London Business School Trans-Atlantic Doctoral Conference (LBS TADC), Xiamen University
+Presentations: Urban Economics Association European (UEA European), London Business School Trans-Atlantic Doctoral Conference (LBS TADC), Sun Yat-sen University, Xiamen University

-Presentations: Oxford Future of Real Estate Initiative, DPhil Seminar at University of Oxford
+Presentations: Urban Economics Association European (UEA European), FMA European, Oxford Future of Real Estate Initiative, DPhil Seminar at University of Oxford

 Abstract: Shareholder proposals targeting dual-class firms receive far less voting support due to the superior voting rights of insiders.
 Anticipating extremely low passing rates, managers in dual-class firms advance more proposals to the voting stage.
 Proposals being voted on are a positive signal that attracts public attention and enhances reputation.
 Hence, shareholder sponsors target dual-class firms to exploit higher voting-stage probability when they expect substantial reputational gains, which explains the puzzle of dual-class proposal submission.
 Our model and empirical evidence fit this story nicely and reveal its heterogeneity by proposal and sponsor types.
 Further exploration shows that the reputation surge following dual-class proposal voting alters the pattern of the ensuing single-class proposals by the same sponsor but does not translate into significant stock market reactions.

-Presentations: DPhil Seminar at University of Oxford
+Presentations: FMA European, DPhil Seminar at University of Oxford